 Annual Water Quality Reports

-The City's water supply is sampled monthly, per state and federal requirements.
-Utility staff take more than ninety water samples each month to ensure the citizens of Allen always have a safe, potable water supply.
+The City’s water system is sampled and tested in accordance with State and Federal requirements to ensure the citizens of Allen have a safe, potable water supply.

 Questions about Water Quality and Testing